rwashington1159/javascript-challenge/09-SQL/2/Activities/05-Stu_Order_By/README.md

 ### Bonus

-Using the city and country tables, determine the count of countries in descending order.
+Using the city and country tables, sort the countries in descending order of the number of cities in each country.